aichaos/scarecrow/README.md

   * It can join public channels where it will sit in silence until a user talks directly to it, either by at-mentioning its username or starting a message with its name.
+* XMPP integration
+  * Hangouts bot via the XMPP gateway: use `talk.google.com` port `443` instead of the standard XMPP ports (`5222` or `5223`)
+  * Known to work with an `ejabberd` server with valid CA certificate (you may need to set `"tls-disable": "true"` in the bot's config)
-* Goroutines are spawned for each individual bot connection, so you can run multiple instances of Slack bots from one program.
+* Goroutines are spawned for each individual bot connection, so you can run multiple bots from one instance of the program.
 * Chat with the bot on the console, too

 # Install and Build

 Build it with `make build`

-Run it with `./scarecrow`
+Run it with `./scarecrow-cli`

 Command line options are pretty basic: `--debug` for debug mode and `--version` to get the version number.